systeminit/si/app/docs/src/index.md

 ## Getting help

 The [Discord Server](https://discord.com/invite/system-init) is the best way to get help.
-The community is eager to answer your questions and to help.
+The community is eager to answer your questions and get you started on your journey.

 ## How the documentation is organized